walmartlabs/concord-website/docs/plugins/git.md

 - if: "${response.ok}"
   then:
   - log: "Commit action completed successfully."
+  - log: "New HEAD commit ID: ${response.headSHA}."
   - log: "My changeList: ${response.changeList}."
 ```

 The `baseBranch` parameter is mandatory and specifies the name of the branch to
 use to commit the changes.
 The `commitMessage` is a message to add to your
-commit operataion.
+commit operation.
 The `pushChanges` parameter is optional and defaults to
 `false`, when omitted.
 The `commitUsername` and `commitEmail` are mandatory
 parameters to capture committer details.

-Users can get the list of uncommitted changes using `${response.changeList}` variable.
+The new commit ID is available in `${response.headSHA}`.
+A list of uncommitted
+changes is available in `${response.changeList}`.

 <a name="branch"/>